frecklebars/brobotto/README.md

 **b!** | **prefix used**
-help | literally what you'd expect it to do hello | says `hello!` back say | sends a random message from a set of lines (suggestions welcome on [twitter](https://twitter.com/frecklebars)! weather *city* | returns a weather report for given *city* etika | [remembering Etika](http://mvrf.cf/fly/etika) with a random image of him smiling :) color | returns a random color pokemon (optional: gen 1-7) | returns a random pokemon (from a certain generation if specified) isepic | tells you if something is epic or na bruh | certifies official bruh moment (tm) judgement | joshu will now judge you
+help | literally what you'd expect it to do hello | says `hello!` back say | sends a random message from a set of lines (suggestions welcome on [twitter](https://twitter.com/frecklebars)!) weather *city* | returns a weather report for given *city* etika | [remembering Etika](https://twitter.com/EtikaMemories) with a random image of him smiling :) color | returns a random color isepic | tells you if something is epic or na bruh | certifies official bruh moment (tm) judgement | joshu will now judge you